neondatabase/website/content/docs/guides/branch-restore.md

 enableTableOfContents: true
 ---

 With Neon's copy-on-write branch creation capability, just as you can instantly create branches from any point in your history retention window, you can just as easily restore a branch to an earlier state in that history.
-You can also use Time Travel Assist to help troubleshoot issues: run read-only queries against any point in your history retention window as a way to pinpoint the exact moment you need to restore to before you proceed.
+You can also use Time Travel Assist to help troubleshoot issues: run read-only queries against any point in your history retention window as a way to pinpoint the exact moment you need to restore to, before you proceed.

 ## How the restore operation works